MiguelRocha2001/SEC-HDSLedger-G04/Report.md

 - badLeaderPropose.json: the leader (byzantine) will propose a random value for each one of the nodes.
 The output will show that no node will ever receive a quorum of identical PREPARE-MESSAGE's, leading to a view change, where the original client value will finally be decided.

-- uponPrepareQuorumWrongValue.json: shows that if a byzantine process, after receiving a quorum of PREPARE requests, and decides to broadcast a COMMIT message, with a incoerent value, the consensus will still decide the right value.
+- uponPrepareQuorumWrongValue.json: shows that if a byzantine process, after receiving a quorum of PREPARE requests, and decides to broadcast a COMMIT message, with a incoerent value, the consensus will still decide the right value, without the need for a round/view change phase, since the other correct nodes will still receive a quorum of correct PREPARE messages.

 - uponRoundChangeQuorumWrongValue.json: similar to the above test, the byzantine and leader node will set a wrong value after receiving a quorum of ROUND-CHANGE messages.

-There is a byzantine behavior that we still dont know how to protect against.
 If the leader is byzantine, and the client wants to append the value X, the byzantine leader could receive the request but never propose that value, and instead propose another one, and the other nodes would never suspect about it, and, so, no view change would be triggered.
+Yet, the leader changes every instance.
+Wrong values would still be appended, but the consensus would still be valid.

 Note: the system is only capable of garantee resilience if the maximum number of byzantine nodes is f and N = 3f, at least, N being the total number of nodes.